Tag: novel in progress

 Burns enjoying a win at the country racetrack.
 He is observed by Archibald Fletcher.

-Three or four weeks after the Scarlet Robin, on a brilliant sunny day at Murtoa racetrack, he won a few bob on a skinny bush nag.
+Three weeks after the Scarlet Robin, on a brilliant sunny day at Murtoa racetrack, he won a few bob on a skinny bush nag.
 Turned to leave the bookmaker and found himself face-to-face with Archibald Fletcher, the cow that Scotty, the idiot, had a run-in with at Glenorchy.
 Asked him what he won on, but Burns declined to reply, raising his lip as he brushed by him.

 “Where is your mate?” said Fletcher behind him.